-The remaining useful life of assets shall be reviewed annually.
-Changes emanating from such reviews should be accounted for as a change in accounting estimates in terms of GRAP.
+The remaining useful life of assets shall be reviewed using an indicator-based approach as per the guidance of GRAP.
+Changes emanating from such reviews should be accounted for as a change in accounting estimates in terms of GRAP 3.
 During annual physical verification of movable assets, an assessment of condition and use shall determine the appropriateness of the remaining useful lives, while for infrastructure assets, the useful lives shall be deemed to be appropriate unless an event has occurred or conditions of use have changed, which may have an effect on the remaining useful lives of these assets.
+Please refer to Annexure A. A memo with regards to a condition assessment and remaining useful life must be circulated on a yearly basis and the memo must be signed by the directors.